Important shortcuts for Eclipse & CFEclipse

 - [CTRL]+[K]

-- Finds the next occurrence of the highlight text.
+- Finds the next occurrence of the highlighted text.
 (NOTE: This is one of the best ways to jump around your document.)

 - [CTRL]+[SHIFT]+[K]

-- Finds the previous occurrence of the highlight text.
+- Finds the previous occurrence of the highlighted text.

 - [CTRL]+[H]